JennEYoon/deep-learning/readme.md

   * Chp 5: Convolutional Networks -- has vision recognition examples.

-### Add Coursera DeepLearning.AI class 4 CNN here temporarily.
+### Add Coursera DeepLearning.AI class 4 CNN moved here.
   * As of June 1, 2020 Monday, current notebook versions have been copied here.
-Will move back to "learn-mldl/dlai" repo when done.
   * Week 1 quiz #9 question on answers.
   * Carefully do notebook step by step when I have more patience.
   * Sub tensorflow intro notebook with version tf 2.2.
 Class uses tf 1.2.
   * Later weeks more interesting CNN class.
   * To copy my quiz answers week 1.

+### DLAI Class 3 - Structuring ML Projects
+  * June 9, 2020 - began rewatching videos, at 9/22 on Youtube playlist.

 ### Move Coursera.org Deep Learning.AI Specialization here permanently.
   * June 8, 2020 start transfer of files from "learn-mldl" repo to "deep-learning" repo on Github.